ecmwf-ifs/ecwam/README.md

     $ ctest

 ### Generate derived-types data structures
-The derived-types storing grid-point data in ecWam can be configured in `src/ecwam/yowfield_mod_config.yaml`.
-If the fypp preprocessor and Python + pyyaml are found, then the configuration file is used to expand the accompanying `src/ecwam/yowfield_mod.fypp` into Fortran derived-type objects.
+The derived-types storing grid-point data in ecWam can be configured in `src/ecwam/yowfield_mod_config.yaml`, which is used to expand the accompanying `src/ecwam/yowfield_mod.fypp` into Fortran derived-type objects.
 The glue-code required to turn the derived-types members into FIELD API objects is also generated.
-If fypp and pyyaml are not found, then the existing `src/ecwam/yowfield_mod.F90` is used.
-Generation of the derived-type data structures can be disabled by passing the following build time option: `-DENABLE_GEN_DERIV_TYPES=OFF`.

 ## Build using ecWAM bundle